adobe/adobe-fetch/README.md

 };
 ```

 The following headers are added automatically.
-You can override all of them except **authorization**:
+You can override these headers using a value or function as shown above, with the exception of **authorization**:

-- authorization
+- authorization **(Can not be overridden)**
 - x-api-key
 - x-request-id
 - x-gw-ims-org-id